Skew-Brauer graph algebras: A geometric interpretation using dissections

+A $\textcolor{red}\times$-dissection of an orbifold marked surface $O=(S, M,P, \mathcal{O})$ is a set $D^{\times}$ of arcs that cuts $O$ into (possibly degenerate) polygons with exactly one edge as a boundary segment, each $x\in\mathcal{O}$ is an endpoint of exactly one arc, there are no boundary components without marked points in the interior of the polygons\footnote{While boundary components without marked points in the interior of polygons can happen in the dissections studied in \cite{LSV}, they will not occur in our dissections.}, and each point $x\in M\cup P$ is the ending point of at least one arc of $D^{\times}$.
+In this context, a degenerate polygon is one that can contain: \begin{enumerate} \item Special arcs: Arcs ending at an orbifold point $x\in\mathcal{O}$ (with no other arc incident to $x$), or \item Self-folded arcs: Arcs ending at a puncture $p\in P$ (with no other arc incident to $p$).\footnote{We take the name from their resemblance to the arcs appearing in self-folded triangles in \cite[Section 2]{fomin2008}.} \end{enumerate}

+The arcs that are not of the form $(1)$ or $(2)$, and the boundary segments, split the surface into topological polygons.
+To distinguish a special arc from the other arcs, we will denote it as $\gamma^{\times}$.
+The tuple $(S,M, P, \orbi, D^{\times})$ is called \emph{orbifold dissection}.

-By \cite[Lemma 5.3]{LSV}, the orbifold $\textcolor{red}\times$-dissection splits the surface into (degenerate) polygons.
-Such polygons have all edges in $\{ \gamma_1, \ldots, \gamma_s \}$ except for one edge that is a boundary segment.
-In this case, a degenerate polygon may also contain special arcs or pendant arcs as one of its edges.
-The list of such polygons might contain what we call \emph{trivial polygons}, i.e. bigons enclosed by an edge in the dissection and one boundary segment.
+The list of polygons might contain what we call \emph{trivial polygons}, i.e. bigons enclosed by an edge in the dissection and one boundary segment and containing no orbifold points, consequently having no special arc, in their interior.